-Putting a tankless water heater in your house to supply the bathrooms and all your water needs can be a great idea.
-These units are designed to provide hot water on-demand.
-At about a tenth the size of a traditional unit, they not only reduce clutter but also are great for the environment.
+A tankless water heater for the bathroom can provide hot water on-demand.
+At about a tenth the size of a traditional unit, these units not only reduce clutter but also are great for the environment.

-Read on to get Bob’s expert advice about whether a tankless water heater can provide the best option for you.
-Plus, don’t miss his critical words of wisdom regarding installation and how to save big money.
+Read on to get Bob’s expert advice regarding choosing a unit and how to save big money.

 Is a Tankless Water Heater Good for a Bathroom?